ClementTsang/cargo-deb-arm/README.md

   "/volume/test/hello_world"
 ```

+Note that the `latest` tag generally points to the latest *stable* Rust version.
+When a new stable Rust version comes out, this is usually automatically updated as the corresponding Docker container updates.

 ## Known Problems

 It seems like the automatic dependency detection includes the cross-compilation libraries, which may not be desirable.
 I'm not sure how to resolve this at the moment, but a (kinda bad) workaround is manually setting platform-specific `depends` overrides in your main project's `Cargo.toml`, and calling them as needed.
 For example: